lu3eSkywalker/Staking-Contract/Approach 2/README.md

 # Staking Contract

 ### Approach:
-Users will come and deposit ETH in this staking contract.
+Users can deposit ETH in the staking contract.
 Users can't withdraw their staked ETH before 21 days.
-And After 21 days, the users would get a new ERC20 staking token in their account.
+And After 21 days, the users would get a new ERC20 staking token.

 ## Architecture of the Implementation